 This one’s a Rovos Rail lounge car.
 Lounge cars aren’t as visually striking as observation cars but dude, get a load of that top tier comf.
 That is some serious coze factor in that picture there.

 It gets nicer.
 Believe me it gets way nicer than that.
 The Shiki-Shama luxury train which passes through both Tohoku and Hokkaido features, among other things, a dedicated sleeper car as the caboose which looks to be larger than my first apartment.

 The Shiki-Shama’s dining car is no less impressive.
-In the same way that riding horses became a pastime of the wealthy after cars replaced them for every day transport, trains have also somewhat gone in that direction.
+In the same way that riding horses became a pastime of the wealthy after cars replaced them for every day transport, conventional trains are headed in that direction.